Trek explores Keli plateau - a rocky piece of land west of Georgian Military Highway.

 Serpentine leads to the upper part of Truso valley, bypassing the river gorge, but we don’t follow it all the way there.

-After one hour of walking, we turn left and start climbing on a steep slope, towards the actual plateau.
-This turn-off is easy to overlook, so I recommend to use GPS device -
+After one hour of walking, we turn left and start climbing on a steep slope, towards a large plateau beneath Mt.
+Khorisar.
+This turn-off is easy to overlook, so I recommend to use the GPS device -

 it lies at the elevation of about 2300m.

-The plateau is covered by grass mixed with rocks.
+The plateau is covered by grass mixed with rocks - there is a chance that you will meet some shepherds here.
 We navigate the almost flat terrain to the small grassy/rocky ridge we see in the southeast.

 Walk down the valley in the southern direction and eventually make a camp.